 Mamedoff was a native of Putnam, Connecticut and was a member of Bryant's Tau Epsilon fraternity.
 Many of that fraternity's parties were held at The Russian Bear in Putnam of which his mother was manager.

-Mamedoff was killed October 8, 1941 while flying from England to Northern Ireland.
-His plane crashed in poor weather conditions.
-He may have been the first Jewish American to be killed in the war.
+Mamedoff was killed when his plane crashed October 8, 1941 while flying from England to Northern Ireland in poor weather conditions.
+Mamedoff may have been the first Jewish American to be killed in the war.

-The Battle of Britain Historical Society has recognized Mamedoff for helping "to prevent the spread of fascism throughout the world" and will be presenting a plaque, in his honor, to Bryant University (January 2012).
+The Battle of Britain Historical Society recognized Mamedoff 72 years later, for helping "to prevent the spread of fascism throughout the world" and presented a plaque, in his honor, to Bryant University.